Raphael-Boichot/The-TinyGB-Printer/README.md

 - Starting from the NeoGB Printer code and removed/commented all ESP32/Wifi/LED/png specific command until it compiles for the rp2040 core.
 Removed all unneccessary dependencies.
 Pins not allocated, still the same as ESP32.
 - Starting now from the mofosyne code to compare.
 I think it will be simplier to rebuild from it stealing chunks of the NeoGB Printer.

+## How do I want it to work ?
+- boot without pressing pushbutton: margin mode (green LED), an image is closed automatically when a margin is detected;
+- boot while pressing pushbutton: idle mode (blue LED), an image is closed only when you press the pushbutton.
+Pressing the pushbutton is like tearing paper;
+- red led at boot: the device has general SD failure or no SD card, it can only work with the USB port, but works nevertheless (ot not, have to see).

 ## Showcase
 ![](Tiny_GB_Printer.jpg)